luckyCao/element/examples/docs/en-US/date-picker.md

 Basic date picker measured by 'day'.

 :::demo The measurement is determined by the `type` attribute.
 You can enable quick options by creating a `picker-options` object with `shortcuts` property.
-The disabled date is set by `disabledDate`, which is a function.
+The disabled date is set by `disabledDate`, which is a function. more information can be found at [picker-options](#/en-US/component/date-picker#picker-options).

 ```html
 <template>